evolvedbinary/fusion-studio-api/README.md

 $ mvn clean package
 ```

-This will create an EXPath package in `target/fusion-studio-api-x.y.z.xar`, which can be deployed to FusionDB.
+This will create an EXPath package in `target/fusion-studio-api-x.y.z.xar`, which can be deployed to FusionDB (or eXist-db).